 Can I use my GI Bill at your school?

 Unfortunately, only Part 141 schools can accept students using the GI Bill.
-The Lavion Aero Flight School is a Part 61 school and thus unable to coordinate with the VA for use of your GI Bill funds at this time.
+Lavion Aero is a Part 61 school and thus unable to qualify with the VA for use of your GI Bill funds at this time.

 What is the difference between a Part 141 school and Part 61?

 Lavion Aero is a Part 61 school.
 Both Part 141 and Part 61 schools must meet the same strict FAA guidelines to obtain a private pilot’s license, and both types of schools will prepare you to pass the same written and practical tests.
 Generally, Part 61 flight schools have less stringent requirements, can be more flexible with training schedules and are able to tailor the curriculum to meet individual student needs.
 Part 141 schools have more rigid schedules, more paperwork, their training course outline must be approved by the local Flight Standards District Office (FSDO), and students must progress through that syllabus exactly as outlined – no flexibility.
-Because of the extra FAA oversight, Part 141 schools are able to accept GI Bill funding whereas Part 61 flight schools are not.
+Because of the extra FAA oversight, Part 141 schools have lower hour requirements for the various certificates and rating and are able to accept GI Bill funding whereas Part 61 flight schools are not.